puppeteer/puppeteer/docs/api/puppeteer.frame.childframes.md

 [Frame](./puppeteer.frame.md)\[\]

-an array of child frames.
+An array of child frames.